 On Amazon brands don't have full control over product placement or branding.
 They have to follow the marketplace's rules.
 But they can still set themselves apart from the competition by communicating what makes them unique.

 Perhaps it's the strength of their brand the USP of a product or a low price point.
 So ask yourself: what pain points does my brand address that competitors don't?

 You can then use your images copy and other assets to highlight these differentiators and speak directly to your target audience.

 It's also possible to leverage your website and other marketing channels.
 By creating great content you can turn your brand into a resource.
 Most online consumers take the time to do some research before they make a purchase.
 So brands that provide helpful information can build trust recognition and ultimately win the sale.

 Amazon wants its sellers to succeed so it has created a bunch of handy tools to help them do just this.
 Those who take advantage of them tend to sell more on Amazon.

-However, it's worth noting that many of these tools are only available to members of Amazon's Brand Registry.
-So, if possible, you should legally register your trademark and sign up for the programme.
-Not only will this allow you to protect your brand and flag counterfeit products, but you'll also gain access to some of these notable tools:
+However it's worth noting that many of these tools are only available to members of Amazon's Brand Registry.
+So if possible you should legally register your trademark and sign up for the program.
+Not only will this allow you to protect your brand and flag counterfeit products but you'll also gain access to some of these notable tools:

-- Amazon Analytics: In this dashboard, brands can run six different reports which provide valuable insights into everything from customer behaviour and demographics, through to trending search terms and sales attribution.
+Amazon Analytics: In this dashboard brands can run six different reports which provide valuable insights into everything from customer behavior's and demographics through to trending search terms and sales attribution.

 5. Drive Amazon reviews

-Positive reviews are great for building trust and increasing sales.
-Because reviews often feature helpful advice and insights, they are also an ideal medium for providing customers with extra information about your products.
+Positive Amazon reviews are great for building trust and increasing sales.
+Because reviews often feature helpful advice and insights they are also an ideal medium for providing customers with extra information about your products.